2021-2022 Challenges

 This program provides resources to teams from the Stanford community to generate and advance solutions to problems that require timely action to avoid irreversible consequences.

-We are requesting submissions for solutions that will address the direct and underlying causes and consequences of these two specific challenges:
+We are requesting submissions for solutions that will address the direct and underlying causes and consequences of these specific challenges:

 Tropical deforestation